What is a Wisconsin Deed in Lieu of Foreclosure?

 - The structure of a deed in lieu is such that it will not result in converging the mortgage lien with the title of the property when the transaction is completed, which will prevent the lender from foreclosing secondary liens.
 This will save the lender time and money, as they do not have to pursue other debtors.

 If you have any further questions about a Wisconsin deed in lieu of foreclosure, you have concerns about borrowers' rights under Wisconsin state law, or if you need to clarify what a lender should know about the property in question before accepting a lieu deed, post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top five percent of lawyers, coming from law schools such as Harvard Law and Yale Law, having an average of 14 years of legal experience which includes working with or on behalf of companies like Stripe, Twilio, and Google.
+UpCounsel accepts only the top five percent of lawyers, coming from law schools such as Harvard Law and Yale Law, having an average of 14 years of legal experience which includes working with or on behalf of companies like Menlo Ventures, Airbnb, and Google.